Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 • Your company’s latest business profile or instant information registered with ACRA.

 2. If the application is successful, the employer will receive an in-principle approval letter.
 This will also include a visa that will allow the candidate to enter Singapore.
-This visa can only be used for one time.
+This visa can only be used once.

 1. Buy medical insurance for each pass holder.
 You will also need to submit the insurance details online.